Updated: Oct 28, 2020

 People who are upset by dairy, usually are fine to use ghee.

-Ancient medicine uses ghee to balance hormones, weight, improve hair, skin, nails and eyesight and increase bioavailability of nutrients from our meals, aka improve efficiency of digestion.
+Ancient medicine uses ghee to balance hormones, weight, improve hair, skin, nails, brain function, eyesight and increase bioavailability of nutrients from spices and meals.. aka it improves efficiency of digestion.

 HOW TO MAKE HOMEMADE GHEE